 - You typically aren’t charged a premium for Medicare Part A, which helps cover hospital bills, a skilled nursing facility for a limited time, hospice care and some home health services.

 - You are charged a premium for Part B, which covers doctor’s visits, surgeries, lab tests and supplies such as walkers and wheelchairs.
-In 2021, the standard Part B monthly premium is $148.50.
+In 2022, the standard Part B monthly premium is $170.10, up from $148.50 in 2021.
 You also pay a monthly premium for Part D, the prescription drug program.
 At higher income levels, you’re charged steeper annual Part B and D premiums.
 The premium increases are based on your so-called modified adjusted gross income income, or MAGI, as reported on your tax return from two years earlier.
 MAGI includes both regular taxable income and tax-exempt interest from municipal bonds, but excludes Roth withdrawals.

 - In addition to the monthly premiums, you may rack up substantial out-of-pocket medical costs.
 To cover some of those costs, you can buy a Medigap policy, for which you’ll pay an additional premium.